Call Mon-Sun:

 • Weight gain.

-• DRESS, a condition of multi-organ hypersensitivity, a potentially fatal condition
+• DRESS, a condition of multi-organ hypersensitivity, rare, but a potentially fatal condition

 • Yellowing of the eye whites or skin, which can indicate liver damage